pschaus/LINFO1121/source/part6/ex1.rst

             todo = nextTodo;
         }

-Exercice 6.1.7
+Exercise 6.1.7
 """"""""""""""

-Soit :math:`G(V,E)` un graphe non dirigé avec poids sur lequel a été calculé un minimum spanning tree.
+Let :math:`G(V,E)` be an undirected graph with weights on which a minimum spanning tree has been computed.
-Ensuite :math:`k` arcs ont été retirés aléatoirement de ce MST.
+Then :math:`k` arcs have been randomly removed from this MST.
-Écrivez une méthode pour retrouver un MST au départ du MST partiel.
+Write a method to retrieve an MST from the partial MST.
-Le MST final ne doit pas nécessairement être identique à l'original, seuls les :math:`V-1-k` arcs restants doivent au minimum s'y trouver.
+The final MST does not have to be identical to the original, only the remaining :math:`V-1-k` arcs must at least be present.

-Sur quelle(s) propriété(s) importante(s) des MST se base votre algorithme?
+On what important property(ies) of MSTs is your algorithm based?
-Quelle est la complexité de votre méthode?
+What is the complexity of your method?

 .. answer::